Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202311/index.md

 The [notes of the August 2023 update](../Update-202308/index.md) are still relevant!

+## Known broken features

+The `cray-mpich/8.1.18`, `cray-mpich/8.1.23` and `cray-mpich/8.1.25` modules for
+the CCE compiler are currently broken on LUMI.
+This manifests itself in several
+ways:

+*   The modules are invisible when one of the `cce` compiler modules is loaded.

+*   Loading software for `cpeCray/22.08`, `cpeCray/22.12` or `cpeCray/23.03` in the
+    LUMI software stacks produces errors.

+*   Changing the default version of the PE to 22.08, 22.12 or 23.03 by loading the matching `cpe` module will fail if `PrgEnv-cray` is loaded.
+Likewise, switching to `PrgEnv-cray` with one of these `cpe` modules loaded, will fail.

+*   The same hold when you try to load one of the `cce` modules by hand with one of the `cray-mpich` modules mentioned above loaded for a different compiler.

+The root cause of the problems is that HPE Cray now makes libraries available for the LLVM ABI version 14.0.
+All packages on the system, also those for older versions of the Cray PE, were properly upgraded in the process except the MPICH packages for 22.08, 22.12 or 23.03.

+We are trying to figure out if this can be repaired or if workarounds will be needed, and if so, which workarounds are acceptable as some workarounds have side effects for other compilers also.

+Note that using `cray-mpich/8.1.27` should be fine, also when using any compiler version from 22.08, 22.12, 23.03 (for CCE this would be `cce/14.0.2`, `cce/15.0.0` or `cce/15.0.1`).
+In fact, as this is the default version, unless you enforce a particular version of Cray MPICH by prepending `LD_LIBRARY_PATH` with `CRAY_LD_LIBRARY_PATH` or using rpath-linking, you'll be running with libraries from this module anyway.
+So with software compiled in the login environment or in `CrayEnv`, you can always force-load specific versions of compiler modules and other modules and use `cray-mpich/8.1.27` as the version for Cray MPICH.

 ## OS patches

 Several patches have been applied to the SUSE OS on the login nodes and Cray OS on